 - Let’s settle the debate!
-Anti-sieze or no anti-sieze on spark plug threads?
+Anti-seize or no anti-seize on spark plug threads?

 This is commonly forgotten and extremely important.
 Torque ratings on fasteners are based on their target clamping force.
 Anti-seize will act as a lubricant; those lubricating properties will significantly decrease the required torque to achieve the desired clamping force.
 This is often referred to as a torque multiplier.
 Using anti-seize without reducing the required torque value can strip the threads or stretch the bolt in extreme situations and cause over tightening of the spark plug and possibly even breakage of the plug.

-- • Anti-sieze can also affect the grounding ability of the spark plug in todays higher voltage ignition systems.
+- Anti-seize can also affect the grounding ability of the spark plug in todays higher voltage ignition systems.